soiluong/react-styled-components/README.md

 > We do not encourage the use of this.
 Try to use it once per app at most, if you must, contained in a single file.
 This is an escape hatch.
 Only use it for the rare @font-face definition or body styling.

 Well I've done a cheeky one and defined a reset with *html* followed by the `box-sizing` attributes.
-You could define some other resets like `ul { list-style: none }`.
+You could define some other resets like `ul { list-style: none }` and other primitive element styles.
 As long as you're not defining *ID* or *Class* styles in this particular file.

 > Note: you should be using some sort of web font loader to prevent the dreaded [FOUT](https://css-tricks.com/fout-foit-foft/) symptom.